 Difference Between Tax Credits and Deductions

-Tax credit refers to the amount reduced directly from the total tax liability of the person or corporation, whereas, tax deductions are deductions that are allowed to be deducted from the total income of the person or corporation which thereby results in reduction of tax liability by decreasing taxable income not by directly decreasing the tax liability amount.
+Tax credit refers to the amount reduced directly from the total tax liability of the person or corporation.
+In contrast, tax deductions are deductions that are allowed to be deducted from the total income of the person or corporation, thereby reducing tax liability by decreasing taxable income, not by directly decreasing the tax liability amount.

 Tax credits and deductions can aid in reducing the overall income tax liability and is something that all taxpayers want to take advantage of.
-Tax credits can help to reduce the liability at a dollar to dollar level but cannot reduce overall liability to less than zero.
+Tax credits can help to reduce liability at a dollar-to-dollar level but cannot reduce overall liability to less than zero.
 Tax deductions, on the other hand, lower the taxable income and are calculated using the percentage of marginal tax brackets.

 What is Tax Credit?

-Tax Credit refers to the amount which can be offset against the overall tax obligation.
-It is the total amount which an assessee can reduce from the taxes payable to the authorities.
+A tax credit is an amount that can be offset against the overall tax obligation.
+It is the total amount that an assessee can reduce from the taxes payable to the authorities.
 Its major benefit is it directly reduces the component of tax liability and is directly measured in terms of the respective currency.
-There are various types of tax credit available:
+There are various types of tax credits available:

 - Income Tax Credit: When an assessee is charged tax greater than their actual liabilities resulting from various factors, then the surplus amount is available as a tax credit, which can be carried forward to the following financial year and adjusted against subsequent tax obligations.
-As an alternative, the amount may be paid, and subsequently, the excess amount is credited back in the account of the taxpayer.
+As an alternative, the amount may be paid, and the excess amount is subsequently credited back to the taxpayer's account.

 - Input Tax Credit: This is the credit available to registered dealers and manufacturers for the inputs they purchase to resell.
-Recently, the GST (Goods & Service Tax) passed by the Government of India, offers a tax credit to manufacturers who are paying GST of 18% of more.
 This way, they are encouraged to continue their activities and keep the prices at existing levels or even lower them.
+Recently, the GST (Goods & Service Tax) passed by the Government of India offers a tax credit to manufacturers paying a GST of 18% or more.

-- Foreign Tax Credit: It is a non-refundable tax credit for income taxes paid to a foreign government resulting from income tax withholdings.
-The tax credit is available to anyone who either has investment income from a foreign source or is working in a foreign country.
-E.g., if a portion of tax payer’s foreign income is taxable and some are exempt, the taxpayer must be able to only claim the credit for taxes paid on foreign income.
+- Foreign Tax Credit: A non-refundable tax credit for income taxes paid to a foreign government resulting from income tax withholdings.
+The tax credit is available to anyone with investment income from a foreign source or who works in a foreign country.
+E.g., if a portion of taxpayers foreign income is taxable and some are exempt, the taxpayer must be able to only claim the credit for taxes paid on foreign income.

 What is a Tax Deduction?